dallemang/MageScrape/README.md

 - **username**: The Mage user to scrape (required).
 - **--scrolls**: Number of page scrolls to do at the start (default: 5).
 - **--images**: Number of new images to process (default: 20).

+Here's what this means; the mage username should be obvious.
+The way this works is by loading your mage profile, scrolling down some number of pages (to make mage load the thumbnails) then it walks through those thumbnails to find the images.
+The --scrolls argument tells how many pages to scroll before it starts, and --images is how many images to load before it stops.

+This software keeps track of the thumbnails it expanded in earlier sessions, and doesn't repeat them.
+So you might want to run it several times to make sure you got them all.
+Or make --images much larger than --scrolls (say, 10 times as big), and it should get them all.
+This software is pretty rough, so it could break.
+I've tried to make it resilient to a bunch of error modes, so that it continues when that happens, and all of its progress so far is saved in the two output files, processed_images.json and main_images.json.
+The way I plan to use this is to mark images I don't like as "private", then run this on the remaining ones.
+When I feel that I have got the images I want, I will make the first few pages as "private" and run again.
+Repeat until mage turns us off.

+This results in a list of URLs to the high-resolution images, stored in main_images.json.
+I'm going to write a program later this weel that will actcually do the downloads from those links.
+Get your hard drives ready.

 ### Example Usage